- What prompted the change to Princeton’s LMS?

-Departments will move to Canvas in four cohorts, starting in the fall of 2020 and ending in the spring of 2022.
-The following spreadsheet provides an overview (only viewable for Princeton users).
+Departments will move to Canvas in three cohorts, starting in the fall of 2020 and ending in by the fall of 2021.
+The following spreadsheet provides an overview.

 - I am a student; will I have classes on both Canvas and Blackboard?

 Yes, until the transition to Canvas is complete, most students will have courses on both Blackboard and Canvas.
 We will build a smooth integration between the two systems and offer ample support to minimize any inconvenience this might cause.